 Is there anyone out there who is capable of breaking down some of his walls?
 It’s an intriguing possibility just because it could be one of the few ways in which we could learn something more about him.
 We have certainly understood over the years that Reddington’s secrets are fairly impenetrable when it comes to some of the characters who are around him.
 Having a new love interest could intern change his relationship with Liz, and with even some other people around if she causes him to rethink some of his behavior.
 From an acting standpoint, it obviously gives Spader some new material that is different than anything else that he has done on the show to date.

 As for why The Blacklist probably will not go in this direction, it mostly just has to do with the fact that Reddington is what he is.
 He is a character steeped largely in mystery and grand stories and involving himself in a romance makes him vulnerable in a way he may not want.
 It would eliminate a good bit of the mystery around the man, and it feels with that in mind that this might better suited for a storyline at the very end of the show, if ever.
 It’s always been difficult for me to buy into the idea of a man like Reddington, international man of mystery and oozing charm, not having women lined up at his door and around the block.

 Do you want to see a Reddington romance at some point on The Blacklist?
 Let us know all of your ideas and the attached comments.

 Meanwhile, remember to like CarterMatt on Facebook to receive some additional news regarding the show.
 It’s a great way to stay up to date with all of our scoop on the show and chat with other fans.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!